ryhor-abramovich/telecom-churn-prediction/README.md

          0.20     0.87        0.67
          0.25     0.84        0.71

+### Threshold Selection

-A threshold of **0.15** was selected for the final experiment because it substantially increased recall while retaining a moderate level of precision.
+A threshold of **0.15** was selected to prioritize recall for the churn class.
+It achieved **0.88 recall** and **0.61 precision**, compared with **0.87 recall** and **0.67 precision** at threshold 0.20.

+The choice therefore represents a deliberate trade-off: a small additional gain in recall was accepted in exchange for lower precision.
+No explicit business costs for false positives and false negatives were available, so the threshold should be regarded as an experimental business-oriented choice rather than a mathematically optimal operating point.

 # Final Model